 Naturally, some of these people become addicted.
 In 2007, 803,000 admitted to being dependent on or abusing drugs or alcohol.
 Seventy-two thousand of these people were under 18 years of age.
 There’s simply not enough drug rehabilitation facilities for all these people.
 More than 200,000 of those who felt they needed help with drug addiction and rehabilitation did not get it.
 And more than 600,000 of those who felt they needed rehabilitation help with alcoholism didn’t get it.

-Some people have tried drug or alcohol rehabilitation before and failed to stay drug-free afterwards.
-The Narconon program not only addresses the debilitating effects of drug abuse on the mind and body, but also resolves why a person turned to drugs in the first place.
+Some people have tried drug or alcohol rehabilitation before and failed to stay drug-free afterward.
+The Narconon program not only addresses the debilitating effects of drug abuse on the mind and body but also resolves why a person turned to drugs in the first place.
 As a result, a person can graduate from the program into a new life free from drug use.